m-krivov/Texel-BodyScan-Dataset/README.md

 ## Possible use cases

 * 3D human scans to enrich other datasets (take a look at [THUman2.1](https://github.com/ytrock/THuman2.0-Dataset))
-* Additional RGB-D frames for tuning your full body scanning algorithm
+* Additional RGB-D recordings for tuning your full body scanning algorithm
 * Data to train your ML models (photo to 3D mesh, photo to body measurements, etc)

 ## Structure